AhmedKhater00/AhmedKhater00/README.md

 ## 😄 Pronouns:
 He/Him

-## ⚡ Fun fact:
+## ⚡ Fun facts:
-I enjoy exploring new data visualization tools and recently started using Folium for creating interactive maps!
+- I enjoy exploring new data visualization tools, including Folium for creating interactive maps.
+- I am learning to use Power BI to connect to data sources and transform them into meaningful insights.

 ## 🧑‍🎓 Experience: